abdulg/the-tao-of-programming/en/book-4.md

   A program should be light and agile, its subroutines connected like a string of pearls.
 The spirit and intent of the program should be retained throughout.
-There should be neither too little or too much, neither needless loops nor useless variables, neither lack of structure nor overwhelming rigidity.
+There should be neither too little nor too much, neither needless loops nor useless variables, neither lack of structure nor overwhelming rigidity.